EliasSkoda/EliasSkoda/README.md

 - 👋 Hi, I’m @EliasSkoda
 - 👀 I’m interested in coding in java
-- 🌱 I’m currently learning coding in java and javascript
+- 🌱 I’m currently learning coding in java
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - 😄 Pronouns: I need this ?